MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 [![Alert Dialog with Two Buttons](pop-ups-images/alert2-sml.png)](pop-ups-images/alert2.png#lightbox)

+The [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) method also has overloads that accept a [`FlowDirection`](xref:Xamarin.Forms.FlowDirection) argument that specifies the direction in which UI elements flow within the alert.
+For more information about flow direction, see [Right-to-left localization](~/xamarin-forms/app-fundamentals/localization/right-to-left.md).

 > [!WARNING]
 > By default on UWP, when an alert is displayed any access keys that are defined on the page behind the alert can still be activated.
 For more information, see [VisualElement Access Keys on Windows](~/xamarin-forms/platform/windows/visualelement-access-keys.md).